section-engineering-education/engineering-education/articles/getting-started-with-inheritance-using-c/index.md

 A derived class inherits the properties of a base class.

 ### Table of contents
-1. Base classes vs Derived classes.
+1. Base classes vs. Derived classes.

-2. Protected vs Internal members.
+2. Protected vs. Internal members.

 3. The relationship between classes.